-If the crash happens in Alabama, contact a Birmingham auto accident lawyer from Morris Bart.
-We can evaluate your accident, talk to witnesses and handle settlement negotiations on your behalf.
+If the crash happens in Alabama, contact a Birmingham auto accident lawyer from the Morris Bart law firm.
+We can evaluate your accident, talk to witnesses, and handle settlement negotiations on your behalf.
 We can also help you avoid mistakes such as settling for an amount that will not cover your medical bills.

 For a free legal consultation, call 800-537-8185